 When using the Windows software, we found the PowerDirector software to be adequate.
 We converted, edited and added titles for a large variety of videos, including copyrighted films.
 There are options to cut the films, add titles and even chapter breaks.

 Elgato has an assortment of help and support features.
 Check out the FAQs before calling or leaving a comment for a customer support representative.
 We found the knowledgebase to be useful in answering most of our questions.
 For the lingering problems, we sent an email that was answered within a couple of days.
 However, there is no option for live chat support to receive immediate help.
 Also, in order to use the help options, we had to go through a registration process and verify our email address.

-This device works on Mac operating systems and includes video editing software.
+This device works great on Mac operating systems and includes video editing software.